 Related: How to Build a DIY Folding Workbench

 A flip top tool stand has a rotating top.
 This means a tool like a miter saw, a small table saw or planer can be mounted on one side, then the top can be flipped.
 The other side can be used as a workbench.
 This means the stand can be stored out of the way to maximize floor space.

 Many of the DIY furniture plans that I’ve shared here have been built on the bench side of this flip top tool stand.

 Mobile Project Center

-DIYers with small workshops need a workbench that can be used as an assembly table, a clamping station, and a sawhorse.
+DIYers with small workshops need a workbench that can be an assembly table, a clamping station, and a sawhorse.
 Wouldn’t it be great if our workbench could fold flat for storage?
 Or can you imagine if we could disassemble our workbench to free up floor space to build a big project?

 That’s exactly what we can do with a Kreg Mobile Project Center!